AtuhurraSolomon/biologreen-java-sdk/README.md

 import java.io.File;
 import java.util.Map;
 import java.util.HashMap;
+import java.io.IOException;

 public class App {
     public static void main(String[] args) {
         // 1.
 Create a client using the elegant Builder pattern.
         // It's recommended to load your API key from environment variables.
         BioLogreenClient client = new BioLogreenClient.Builder("YOUR_SECRET_API_KEY")
+                // When in production, you can omit setBaseUrl() to use the default live URL.
                 .setBaseUrl("http://localhost:8000/v1") // Optional: for local testing
                 .build();